 - Main Objective: Ask questions about course material, upcoming exams/assessments, etc.

-Office hours are specific times during the week when you can get extra help directly from professors and/or TAs, typically held in the instructor’s office or through a virtual meeting.
-These will not be included in your timetable and are instead set by instructors of each course individually.
-At the beginning of the term, professors will usually confirm with students which time slots are available in their timetable and schedule office hours accordingly.
+Office hours are specific times during the week when you can get extra help directly from professors and/or TAs.
+They are typically held in the instructor’s office or online.
+These will not be included in your timetable but are set by each course instructors individually.
+At the beginning of the term, professors will announce office hours that fit into students’ timetables.